GeorgeCiesinski/image-filters/README.md

 ## Motivation

-I created this project to get a better understanding of OpenCV and GUIs.
+I originally created this project to get a better understanding of OpenCV and TKinter.

 ## Getting Started